rainerblind/aTrainingTracker/README.md

 Over the years, I invest much more time in developing this app than training.
 Now, that my time becomes more and more limited I published the app here on GitHub under an open source licence.

-### Support
+## Support

-You can support the development of this app by contributing on GitHub or sending some bitcoins to 1CwwNwhpqvT77Dqoo9ByMHAMKhyVRvAEq1
+You are more than welcome to support the development of this app by
+* Adding feature requests or bug reports here on github.
+Simply add an issue on https://github.com/rainerblind/aTrainingTracker/issues.
+* If you are one of the blessed persons who learned to code in Java (or Kotlin) you can help to fix the bugs and realize the feature requests by contributing to the code.
+* Translate the app to other languages.
+Therefore, you just have to translate the phrases within a file.
+No coding required.
+This should be a piece of cake for your mother tongue.